DariaKern/Chicks4FreeID/README.md

 > [!IMPORTANT]
 > Differnt low-level accelerator implementations (TPU, MPS, CUDA) yield different results.
 The original hardware config for the results reported in the paper is based on the MPS implementation accessible on a 64GB Apple M3 Max chip (2023).

+## Timeline
+[2024/05/23] the first version of the dataset was uploaded to Hugging Face.

+## Papers and systems citing the Chicks4FreeID dataset
+coming soon ...

 ## Citation
 ```tex